 Localized scleroderma is more common in women and people who are White.
 It can happen in both children and adults.
 Systemic sclerosis is more common in people who are 20 to 50 years of age.

 Other things that may raise the risk are:

 Kowal-Bielecka O, Fransen J, et al. Update of EULAR recommendations for the treatment of systemic sclerosis.
 Ann Rheum Dis.
 2017 Aug;76(8):1327-1339.

 Localized scleroderma.
 EBSCO DynaMed website.
-Available at:http://www.dynamed.com/topics/dmp~AN~T114314/Localized-scleroderma.
-Updated June 4, 2013.
-Accessed November 29, 2016.
+Available at:https://www.dynamed.com/condition/localized-scleroderma.
+Accessed August 12, 2020.

 Scleroderma.
 National Institute of Arthritis and Musculoskeletal and Skin Diseases website.
 Available at: https://www.niams.nih.gov/Health_Info/Scleroderma/default.asp.
-Updated August 2016.
-Accessed November 29, 2016.
+Accessed August 12, 2020.

 Systemic sclerosis.
-EBSCO DynaMed Plus website.
-Available at:http://www.dynamed.com/topics/dmp~AN~T116347/Systemic-sclerosis.
-Updated June 9, 2016.
-Accessed November 29, 2016.
+EBSCO DynaMed website.
+Available at:https://www.dynamed.com/condition/systemic-sclerosis.
+Accessed August 12, 2020.

 What is scleroderma?
 Scleroderma Foundation website.
 Available at: http://www.scleroderma.org/site/PageServer?pagename=patients_whatis#.WEhnf02QzIV.
 Accessed August 12, 2020.